lwthompson2/UDPEvents/README.md

 # UDP Events

 This repo is for an [Open Ephys GUI](https://github.com/open-ephys/plugin-GUI) processor plugin.
-It's based on Open Ephys [processor plugin template](https://github.com/open-ephys-plugins/processor-plugin-template).
+It's based on the Open Ephys [processor plugin template](https://github.com/open-ephys-plugins/processor-plugin-template).
 For more info on Open Ephys and plugins in general, please see the [Open Ephys docs](https://open-ephys.github.io/gui-docs/Tutorials/How-To-Make-Your-Own-Plugin.html).

 This UDP Events plugin can be used to inject TTL and Text events into an existing Open Ephys data stream via a UDP network socket.